StubyPinguOo/GLaDOS-Intention-Engine/README.md

 6. ***If*** using smart lightbulbs, set them to `PreviousValue` or the equivalent.

-7. **The Memory Module** follow the above instructions to implement a way for GLaDOS to remember basic information beyond her contextual memory in your VRAM.
+7. **The Memory Module** follow the instructions to implement a way for GLaDOS to remember basic information beyond her contextual memory in your VRAM.

 8.  **Customize:** The information in this repository will show you how to tailor the GLaDOS Intention Engine to your specific facility hardware!
       (that's the fun part)